Soccer-Spurs down to 10 fit players after COVID outbreak - Conte | Sports-Games

 Soccer-Spurs down to 10 fit players after COVID outbreak - Conte

 Eight Tottenham Hotspur players have tested positive for COVID-19, leaving only 10 players available ahead of the club's final Europa Conference League group match at home to France's Stade Rennais, manager Antonio Conte said on Wednesday.
-It was not immediately clear if Thursday's game would go ahead.
+Tottenham are due to face Rennes on Thursday and European soccer's governing body UEFA said in a statement to Reuters that the "match is due to take place as scheduled".

 Eight Tottenham Hotspur players have tested positive for COVID-19, leaving only 10 players available ahead of the club's final Europa Conference League group match at home to France's Stade Rennais, manager Antonio Conte said on Wednesday.